Task 4 Research

 Principal Investigator(s): Shad Nelson

-- Prepare N and P fertilization treatments in combination with irrigation and compost application on citrus to determine fertility and irrigation requirements for citrus production under varying irrigation management.
-First year (background citrus data) results to be available May 2003.
+- Apply annual N and P fertilization treatments in combination with irrigation and compost applications to citrus trees to determine the fertility and irrigation requirements for citrus production under varying management strategies.

 - Install real-time soil moisture sensors (donated by the Environmental Protection Agency) and monitor water-use efficiency over the growing season.